Ana G. Méndez: Early years

-Méndez was one of eight children born to Francisco González Monje and Ana González Cofresí in Aguada, Puerto Rico.
-She was a direct descendant of the Puerto Rican pirate Roberto Cofresí, on her mother's side.
+Méndez was one of eight children born to Francisco González Monge and Ana Cofresí Sánchez in Aguada, Puerto Rico.
+She was of Austrian descent via her mother, who was a direct descendant of the Puerto Rican pirate Roberto Cofresí (the original last name was Kupferschein).
 In 1935, Méndez graduated from high school in Santurce; she earned her bachelor's degree in commercial education from the University of Puerto Rico in 1940.
-It was during the 1940s that she realised that students should have the option of having a short term college for a commercial or technical career, this led in 1941, to her founding the Puerto Rican High School of Commerce with 3 teachers and nine students.
+It was during the 1940s that she realised that students should have the option of having a short term college for a commercial or technical career, this led in 1941, to her founding the Puerto Rican High School of Commerce with three teachers and nine students.

 Personal life

-She got married when she was 15 years old to José Méndez Rivera and they had three children together named, Dora Méndez González, Grecia Méndez González and José Méndez González.
+She got married when she was 15 years old to José Méndez Rivera and they had three children together: Dora, Grecia, and José Méndez González.

 Founder of Puerto Rico Junior College

 In 1948, Méndez graduated from New York University with a master's degree.
 In 1948, she founded the Puerto Rico Junior College in Río Piedras with 19 students; this became the first educational institution in Puerto Rico to offer an associate degree (2 year college).
 An educational visionary, Méndez founded universities, television stations, college classes by mail and as mentioned above the associate degree.